ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-06-07-common-ways-to-fix-linux-video-driver-issues.md

 ## ...in case you are experiencing any of these issues:

 1. black screen, computer won't wake up, can't log in after the screen locks, can't log in after suspend
-1. multiple monitors won't work, external monitor won't work, computer won't detect external monitor
+1. multiple monitors won't work, external monitor won't work, computer won't detect external monitor; external monitor glitches
 1. screen brightness buttons won't work, can't adjust screen brightness
-1. mouse scroll wheel is slow, `imwheel` won't work, `xdotool` won't work, Python `pynput` can't detect mouse scroll wheel in certain applications, Shutter snipping tool won't work, "show desktop" icon doesn't work
+1. mouse scroll wheel is slow, can't adjust mouse scroll wheel speed, `imwheel` won't work, `xdotool` won't work, Python `pynput` can't detect mouse scroll wheel in certain applications, Shutter snipping tool won't work, "show desktop" icon doesn't work

-This is knowledge I've acquired via hundreds of hours of troubleshooting over the last 5 years of using Linux Ubuntu for 12+ hours per day, both at work and home, on _my_ computers, and on my _kids'_ computers.
+This is knowledge I've acquired via hundreds of hours of troubleshooting over the last 5+ years of using Linux Ubuntu for 12+ hours per day, both at work and home, on _my_ computers, and on my _kids'_ computers.

-If you have any of the problems above, try these 4 things:
+If you have any of the problems above, try these things:

 1. **Check the BIOS/UEFI settings.** Use "Discrete Graphics" instead of "Hybrid Graphics".
 1. **Use the latest LTS (Long-Term Support) version of Ubuntu**, rather than a short-term support version.
 1. **Install the latest _non-open-source_ NVIDIA driver** (in Ubuntu's "Software & Updates" app) which works with external monitors and your brightness keys.
 1. **Use the X11 window manager, NOT Wayland**
+1. **Use a USB-C to DP (Display Port) [best], or USB-C to HDMI [ok] video cable**, rather than a USB-C to USB-C cable to your monitor.

-## Details:
+## Additional details:

 1. **Check the BIOS/UEFI settings.**
     1. In particular if you have an NVIDIA graphics card: